opensky/HtmLawedBundle/README.md

 ### HtmLawed Extension

-HtmLawed services may be configured with the following:
+HtmLawedBundle may be configured with the following:

     # app/config/config.yml

     opensky_htmlawed:
+        file: %kernel.root_dir%/../vendor/htmlawed/htmLawed.php
+        profiles:
             custom:
                 config:
                     comment: 0
                     cdata:   1
                 spec: a=title
             default: ~

-The above example would define two services: `htmlawed.custom` and `htmlawed.default`.
+The above example would define two services: `htmlawed.custom` and `htmlawed.default`, which will use their respective options as additional arguments to `htmLawed()` when filtering a string.

-Each service created by the extension is essentially a pre-configured profile for filtering input using `htmLawed()`.
+The `file` option should be set with the path to the htmLawed vendor library.
+The service container will ensure this file resource is loaded before one of the configured services is constructed.

 See also: